 The nation has faced more food-safety incidents in the past year that has fanned public anger and anxiety.

 A Beijing branch of McDonald’s Corp.
-(MCD) was found to have sold chicken wings past their sell-by period last month, while Carrefour SA (CA) mislabeled ordinary chicken as premium, forcing it to shut an outlet in central China on orders from the local government.
+(MCD:US) was found to have sold chicken wings past their sell-by period last month, while Carrefour SA (CA) mislabeled ordinary chicken as premium, forcing it to shut an outlet in central China on orders from the local government.

-Wal-Mart Stores Inc. (WMT) temporarily closed all its 13 outlets in Chongqing last year after mislabeling ordinary pork as organic.
+Wal-Mart Stores Inc. (WMT:US) temporarily closed all its 13 outlets in Chongqing last year after mislabeling ordinary pork as organic.
 Police detained 37 employees, and Ed Chan, Wal-Mart’s head of China operations, resigned for personal reasons after the incident.

 China Mengniu Dairy Co.’s website was hacked in December after regulators found excessive levels of toxin in its milk products.